MikeRatcliffe/Recipes/recipes/chicken-enchiladas.md

 7. Remove pan from heat and set aside.
 8. Lay out a tortilla, and spread two tbsp of sauce over the surface of the tortilla.
 9. Add a generous spoonful of the chicken mixture in a line down the center of the tortilla.
-10. Sprinkle with 1/3 cup cheese.
+10. Sprinkle with 30 g cheese.
 11. Roll up tortilla and place in a greased 20 x 30cm baking tray.
 12. Assemble the remaining enchiladas and add them to the baking tray.
 13. Spread any remaining chicken and sauce evenly over the top of the enchiladas, followed by any extra cheese.